Moussa Diabaté: Professional career

-Los Angeles Clippers (2022–present)
+Los Angeles Clippers (2022–2024)

 Diabaté was selected with the 43rd overall pick by the Los Angeles Clippers in the 2022 NBA draft.
 Diabaté joined the Clippers' 2022 NBA Summer League roster.
 In his Summer League debut, Diabaté scored ten points and seven rebounds in a 94–76 win over the Memphis Grizzlies.
 On July 22, 2022, Diabaté signed a two-way contract with the Clippers.

 On October 22, 2022, Diabaté dressed for the second game of the season for the 2022–23 Los Angeles Clippers but did not play.
 The second time he dressed, he played in the team's 5th game on October 27, for 1:47 accumulating an assist, steal, 2 rebounds, a field goal and a free throw against the Sacramento Kings.
+He posted his first professional double double on November 18, for the Ontario Clippers against the Salt Lake City Stars with 24 points (on 10 for 12 shooting from the field) and 10 rebounds.
+On December 14, he was named G League Player of the Week for a pair of 20-point/20-rebound efforts.
 On December 17, in his 8th NBA game, with Paul George, Ivica Zubac, Reggie Jackson and Norman Powell unable to play, he made his first start at home against the Washington Wizards.
+Following the season, he was named to the G League's All-Rookie team.
+He was also named to the postseason All-NBA G League Team third team.

+On July 14, 2023, Diabaté signed another two-way contract with the Clippers.